biospatial Compliance

 2. Once the investigation is completed, progress to Phase V, Follow-up.

-3. If the issue is a technical security incident, commence to Phase II: Containment.
+3. If the issue is a technical security Incident, commence to Phase II: Containment.

 4. The Containment, Eradication, and Recovery Phases are highly technical.
 It is important to have them completed by a highly qualified technical security resource with oversight by the SIRT team.